An asynchronous leapfrog method II: The averaged densified asynchonous leapfrog integrator

 and for DALF:

 and for ADALF:

-For reasons of comparison we present the propagation matrix of the general second order explicit Runge-Kutta method.
-It depends on a parameter $a_1$.
+As will be seen in Subsection~\ref{order} these leapfrog methods are all of second order.
+Therefore it is natural to compare them with the general second order explicit Runge-Kutta method.
+This method depends on a parameter $a_1$.
 Giving this parameter the value $\,0, 1/3, 1/2\,$ defines the midpoint method, Ralston's method, and Heun's method respectively.
-The only Runge-Kutta method considered in Section~\ref{Kepler} is the midpoint method, $a_1 = 0$.
-In order to allow Runge-Kutta methods to be used interchangeably with leapfrog methods, their state space also gets augmented by a velocity.
-This velocity is initialized at the beginning of a trajectory by the same formula as in the leapfrog case, and the evolution step is reformulated in a way that it takes the velocity as given at the beginning (saving one evaluation of the $f$) and has to be updated at the end of the step (consuming one evaluation of the $f$).
+The only Runge-Kutta method considered in Section~\ref{Kepler} is the midpoint method.

+In order to allow Runge-Kutta methods to be used interchangeably with leapfrog methods, especially in an analysis of their stability, we have to augment their state space by a velocity.
+This velocity is initialized at the beginning of a trajectory by the same formula as in the leapfrog case, and the evolution step is reformulated in a way that it takes the velocity as given at the beginning (saving one evaluation of the the right-hand side of the differential equation) and has to be updated at the end of the step (consuming one evaluation of that right-hand side).
 It is clear that this does not influence the states along a trajectory in any way, with the exception of the last state: In a trajectory of the modified style it determines not only a position but also a velocity.
 The computational work that generated this additional information was done with the initialization step.
 As we will see, the circumstance that we have a value for the velocity at the beginning and at the end of an evolution step allows us to implement a cheap and effective automatic step control.
 With the modification described here, this auto-step method works also with Runge-Kutta and an instructive direct comparison becomes possible.